svn2github/ninjafirewall/trunk/readme.txt

 == Changelog ==

+= 1.8.=
+* The Strict-Transport-Security response header in the Firewall Policies page has a new option to send an empty `max-age` to signal the user-agent to cease regarding the host as a known HSTS Host.
+* The security rules are no longer included inside the install.php script because some security scanners could (wrongly) flag them as suspicious.
+Instead, they will be downloaded from the WordPress repo during the installation or update of NinjaFirewall.
+* Added a new constant: NFW_DONTUSESSL.
+Because NinjaFirewall downloads its rules over an HTTPS secure connection, if your server does not support SSL you can ask it to use a non-secure connection by adding to your wp-config.php file the following directive: `define('NFW_DONTUSESSL', 1);`.
+* Added a new constant: NFW_ALLOWED_ADMIN.
+It can be used to allow only selected administrators to access NinjaFirewall configuration (see our blog for more info about it: http://nin.link/nfwaa).
+* Updated security rules.

 = 1.7 =
 * Added protection to block WordPress XMLRPC brute-force amplification attacks using the `system.multicall` method (see "Firewall Policies > WordPress XML-RPC API").
 * A daily report will be sent to the administrator every morning.
 It is enabled by default and can be disabled from the "Event Notifications > Daily report" menu.
-* Added a button to immediately updates the firewall security rules (See "Updates > Check For updates Now!").
+* Added a button to immediately update the firewall security rules (See "Updates > Check For updates Now!").
 * Fixed a bug with the "Import Configuration" option: NinjaFirewall updates cronjob was not re-enabled when importing its configuration.
 * Updated security rules.
 * [WP+ Edition] Fixed a bug in the Overview page that could show contradictory messages about whitelisted administrator.